 After you have installed your generator or effect and you see an image with a red screen and a yellow mark as shown in the image below it means that you will need to upgrade to the latest version of Final Cut Pro.

-Update: There is now an easy way to make templates backward compatible using this website tool: https://fcpxtemplates.com/motion-template-backdater/
+There is an easy way to make templates backward compatible using this website tool: https://fcpxtemplates.com/motion-template-backdater/

-If we want to do this ourselves, we can make a template backward compatible by following this step:
+If we want to do this manually, we can make a template backward compatible by following this step:

 - Before we begin please make sure to make backup copies of the original template files for safety.